Michael-MSL/Security_Resources/Dem_Tools.md

-# Inspired by A-POC Blue-Team Tools
+# Inspired by a few resources on security tools.

 Network Discovery & Mapping Tools: